SKranny/news-service/README.md

 # news-service
+## Description
 Test Job for a Java Developer Position at TrendSoft
-## Description
+## Technical description
     This is a test task for Trend Soft.
 The following tools are used in this assignment:
       - java 11+,
       - spring framework,